The CT10 NNLO Global Analysis of QCD: Collider phenomenological predictions

 \subsection{W and Z total cross sections}

 \figZLxsecB \figZLxsecC

 In Fig.~\ref{ZL-xsecB}, we show predictions at NNLO for $W^{\pm}$ production at 7, 8 and 14 TeV, compared to ATLAS data at 7 TeV \cite{Aad:2011dm} and CMS data at 8 TeV \cite{CMS:2012zya}.
 The CT10 NNLO predictions are in good agreement both with the data and predictions from the other NNLO PDFs listed.
 The central values of the data are below all NNLO predictions, but are within the uncertainties.
-Among all PDF sets, HERAPDF predicts the largest cross sections.
 For simplicity, the error bars for the theoretical predictions indicate the symmetric PDF uncertainties at 68\% c.l.
 Generally, the PDF errors of the $W^+$ and $W^-$ are strongly correlated \cite{Nadolsky:2008zw}, but the 68\% c.l. error ellipses overlap well for all PDF sets.

 In Figure~\ref{ZL-xsecC}, we show the NNLO predictions for the $W^\pm$ and $Z$ total cross sections at 7, 8 and 14 TeV, again compared to ATLAS data at 7 TeV \cite{Aad:2011dm} and CMS data at 8 TeV \cite{CMS:2012zya}.
 The conclusions are broadly similar to those for the $W^+$ and $W^-$ comparisons.